anrei0000/anrei0000.github.io/_posts/2019-08-07-what-basic-equipment-looks-like.md

 # Final thoughts
 * I have special mountain gear which I can tear, stain, wear extensively, wear broken, know multiple ways to wear.
 My gear helps bring a huge freedom benefit to my mind.
+* My checklist is usually ordered from low (boots) to high (hat)
+* Pay attention to how you pack your gear and what you need on top (rain jacket, water, fleece) and what you need on bottom (night gear).
-* Function over form; reuse recycle
+* Function over form; reuse and recycle
 * Enjoy nature, sunny trails!